ufuchs/kite-kindle4nt/README.md

 ln: /etc/rc3.d/K07kite: No such file or directory
 ```

-Thus the original kite scripts could fail only.
+Thus the original kite script could fail only.

 On the other hand, my Kindle from October 2012